solygambas/kotlin-projects/20-egg-timer/README.md

 - adding quick actions to make the notification interactive.
 - turning off notification badges.
 - pushing messages to the user via Firebase Cloud Messaging.
-- transfering data from a backend to the app.
+- transferring data from a backend to the app.

 Based on 2 tutorials by Google Codelabs (2022):